The Best Outdoor Speakers for Your Backyard or Patio

 So, what is the best way to bring your favorite music outside?
 Outdoor speakers, and there are lots of options out there.
 Let’s go over the possibilities.
 Hopefully, we can help you determine the best for your outdoor living space.

-The first thing to consider about outdoor sound is the harsh environment.
+A big thing to consider about outdoor sound is the harsh environment.
 It does not make sense to take your nice indoor tower speakers made out of wood and put them outdoors.
 You would have a mess after the first downpour!

 Outdoor Speakers fall into two categories: